wp-plugins/school-holidays/readme.txt

 Stable tag: 1.0
 Version: 1.0

+Include a school holiday countdown or calendar widget showing school holiday and term dates in a blog post or in your sidebar.

 == Description ==

 Embed a school holiday countdown or calendar widget showing school holiday and term dates in a blog post or in your sidebar.